These easy pumpkin bars are super moist, perfectly spiced, and slathered in tangy cream cheese frosting. What more could you want in a fall treat?

 Find the complete recipe with measurements below.

 Now for the hard part: letting the bars cool!
-It’s tempting to slice them or frost them right away, but they must cool to room temperature before you add the frosting.
-If they’re still warm, the frosting will melt!
+It’s tempting to slice them or frost them right away, but they must cool to room temperature first.
+If they’re still warm, the bars will crumble, and the frosting will melt!

 Pumpkin Bars Recipe Variations